featured image

 An independent auditor will inspect the financial reports of a company or organisation.
 Their job is to form a view on the validity of the reports and communicate this to the organisation.
 They do this by conducting an Audit.

-A good independent auditor, however, will provide more than just a compliance service.
+A good auditor, however, may provide more than just compliance with statutory audit obligations.
 In this guide, we will outline the activities of an independent auditor and the other ways they may impact your business.

 First and foremost, an auditor examines the financial records, relevant documents, and certain assets or items of the company or organisation.
 The list of things an audit will examine may include, but is not limited to: